 In Pamuk’s case, the book and the Museum exist symbiotically.
 Where does the book end and the Museum begin?
 I like how both Eco and Pamuk are creating museum exhibitions that are very much dependent upon objects and yet, they remain wide-open to interpretation and fantastic conjecture–in other words, to the imagination.
 And I love how the viewer in both museums is inescapably, unapologetically, positioned as an imaginative “reader” of texts and of artworks – an idea that for me is summed up by Eco, who says of his exhibition:

 “I want to invite people to go beyond the form of the physical limits of the picture, to imagine the etcetera, a very important concept that suggests that it may continue.
-I want to invite people when they look, for example, at the Mona Lisa to go beyond what is most obvious and to observe the background landscape and wonder whether it extends into infinity—something that Da Vinci perhaps intended.
-To look at a picture as if we had a movie camera that would do a travelling shot to show us the rest.”
+I want to invite people when they look, for example, at the Mona Lisa to go beyond what is most obvious and to observe the background landscape and wonder whether it extends into infinity-something that Da Vinci perhaps intended.
+To look at a picture as if we had a movie camera that would do a traveling shot to show us the rest.”